AndrijaSkontra/neovim-configuration/README.md

 - [ ] set up rest.nvim (for rest api testing)
 - [ ] vim.test => plugin for easier testing
 - [ ] add credo with nvim.lint (for elixir linter)
+- [ ] fix the bug where the documentation window is to big